Non-Compete Legislation Fails in MassachusettsPrint PDF

 Despite a high level of activity on non-compete legislation, the legal landscape governing non-competes in Massachusetts remains intact for now.
 Although courts will continue to carefully scrutinize non-competes, they will generally enforce narrowly crafted agreements that are necessary to protect a legitimate business interest and are reasonable in duration and geographic scope.
 However, legislation imposing restrictions on non-competes progressed further than ever before this year, and with the election of a new governor in the fall, it is open to question whether there will be another push for a non-compete ban or non-compete reform during the next legislative session.
 Employers and counsel should be aware that non-competes may remain under fire in Massachusetts in the upcoming legislative session.

-This advisory was prepared by Christopher H. Lindstrom and Robin Morse, members of the Labor, Employment and Benefits practice group at Nutter McClennen & Fish LLP.
-For more information, please contact Chris, Robin or your Nutter attorney at 617.439.2000.
+This advisory was prepared by Christopher H. Lindstrom in the Labor, Employment and Benefits practice group at Nutter McClennen & Fish LLP.
+For more information, please contact Chris or your Nutter attorney at 617.439.2000.

 This advisory is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.